Maargan: Plot

 Dhruv pressures Tamilarivu about drawing the pendant of Ramya's chain diagram.
 To retrieve his memories, Tamilarivu jumps into the water and holds his breath for an extended period, which is extremely risky.
 After resurfacing, he recalls seeing the pendant's shadow in the water.
 With Tamilarivu's hint, they retrieve CCTV footage from an aquarium shop owner near the crime scene, which confirms Tamilarivu's innocence in the murder.
 Dhruv seeks Tamilarivu's help in solving Ramya's murder case, leveraging his exceptional photographic memory.
-Initially, Tamilarivu is hesitant to cooperate, but Dhruv shares his tragic past, about the murder of his daughter, Priya, like that of Ramya.
+Initially, Tamilarivu is hesitant to co-operate, but Dhruv shares his tragic past, about the murder of his daughter, Priya, like that of Ramya.
 Earlier, Priya was ragged by a convict named Sadiq, and Dhruv's pursuit of justice was also marred by his poisoning, which left him with severe injuries.
 Moved by Dhruv's story, Tamilarivu agrees to help.
 Dhruv arranges for Tamilarivu to safely rewind his memory while holding his breath underwater.
 Tamilarivu uses his ability to recall a location in Kovilambakkam, a suburban area, and mentions that an owl disturbed his memory, preventing him from seeing the killer's face.

 Dhruv and Kaali investigate further, seeking help from sanitary workers and a blind young girl who heard the sound of an owl.
 They suspect a team of North Indian drug dealers might be involved.
-Meanwhile, Tamilarivu's sister Akhila goes missing, and he fears the killer might target her in revenge for his cooperation with the police.
+Meanwhile, Tamilarivu's sister Akhila goes missing, and he fears the killer might target her in revenge for his co-operation with the police.
 The next morning, Dr. Shalini, a cosmetologist, is killed.
 Tamilarivu is relieved that the victim is not his sister and Akhila soon returns home safely.
 To help further, Tamilarivu takes a risk and holds his breath underwater without safety measures, which leads to him fainting.
-He is rescued and hospitalized, but recovers quickly and even wins the swimming competition.
+He is rescued and hospitalised, but recovers quickly and even wins the swimming competition.
 During his time underwater, Tamilarivu recalls a face, which belongs to Vennila, who might be the next victim.
 Dhruv and his team rush to safeguard Vennila and catch the murderer.
 Sruthi has secretly installed a spy camera in Vennila's outfit to monitor the situation.
-Vennila, a model, had undergone skin color-lightening treatments to land the lead role in a biopic film about P. V. Sindhu, as per Director Rajesh's suggestion.
+Vennila, a model, had undergone skin colour-lightening treatments to land the lead role in a biopic film about P. V. Sindhu, as per Director Rajesh's suggestion.